martintrojer/carddown/README.md

 ## Features

-  - Support many cards in a single file.
+  - Scans you notes files for flashcards with facts that you want to remember.
   - Keeps tracks of flashcard by hash of its contents, thus supports files being edited and cards moved around.
-  - Extracted cards and meta-data are stored in in a separate folder, the original files are never not modified.
+  - Extracted cards and meta-data are stored in a separate folder, the original files are never not modified.
-  - Supports tags, to filter your study sessions.
+  - Supports tags, enabling specific study sessions.
   - Supports multiple [spaced-repetition](https://en.wikipedia.org/wiki/Spaced_repetition) algorithms.
-  - No dependencies, fast, no binary formats.
+  - No dependencies, fast, human-readable non-binary formats.

 ## Installation